david8zhang/valorant-team-manager/readme.md

 ## TODO:

-- Agents shoot enemies when they see them
+- Barriers and pre-round
 - CPU AI movement
-- Agent crosshair line
+- Scoreboard to the right